matthew-richard/Hotspots/README.md

   - MapHome: A Google maps view of the user's current location and any hotspot pins that are around them
   - Statistics: A view of the user's post statistics, which includes total number of likes on their posts, total number of posts they have created, and total number of hotspots they have been a part of
   - Settings: A fragment where users can change their username and user icon
-  - Feed: A view of all the posts in a Hotspot/current location - accessible by clicking on a pin on MapHome
+  - Feed: A view of all the posts in a Hotspot/current location - accessible by clicking on a pin on MapHome.
+Users who have chosen to be anonymous show up on the feed with the username 'Anonymous' and a default icon
-- NewPostActivity - An activity where the user can either post a text or picture post (accessible through a tab menu).
+- NewPostActivity: An activity where the user can either post a text or picture post (accessible through a tab menu).
 The user also has an option to be anonymous or use their username and user icon by toggling an on/off 'Be anonymous' button.

+Firebase Details
+We used Firebase to store our authenticated users, photos and user icons, posts and hotspots.
+Users and photos/user icons data are stored according to Firebase tutorials/default practices.
+Posts and Hotspots are encoded as objects in Java and then written out to Firebase.
+Each Post contains:
+- Username (the user's current username)
+- Message (a text message/caption to a picture)
+- Image URL (a URL String that links to where the picture is stored in Firebase)
+- User Icon URL (a URL String that links to where the user icon is stored in Firebase)
+- Number of likes (# of likes a post has gathered)
+- Timestamp (when a post is submitted)
+- Latitude/Longitude (where a post is submitted, note that each is stored as a double in Firebase)
+- User ID (the poster's user ID)
+- Hotspot Created (number of hotspots this post has been a part of)
+- Liked By (a list of user ID strings that have 'liked'/clicked the thumb icon on this post)

+Each Hotspot contains:
+- Latitude/Longitude (where the centroid of the hotspot is)
+- Posts (a list of Firebase keys for all the posts that are included in the hotspot)